gkorpal/gkorpal.github.io/_drafts/computations-in-higher-arithmetic.md

 In the USA, because of the [Simons Foundation Agreement](http://magma.maths.usyd.edu.au/magma/simons_details), you can get access to Magma for free by contacting your department's IT support staff.
 You should be able to access its full-version on your department's computer clusters and student-version on your personal computer ([installation steps](http://magma.maths.usyd.edu.au/magma/faq/install)).
 Note that the student-version is available only for the outdated [32-bit architecture](http://magma.maths.usyd.edu.au/magma/download/all/), therefore you might also need to [install additonal packages](https://unix.stackexchange.com/q/75054/) like `glibc.i686` in Fedora ([details](https://stackoverflow.com/a/25269017/)) or `ia32-libs-multiarch` in Ubuntu ([details](https://stackoverflow.com/a/3949268/)).

-Once you finish learning basics from the ["First Steps in Magma"](http://magma.maths.usyd.edu.au/magma/pdf/first.pdf) or the first chapter of the ["Handbook of Magma Functions"](http://magma.maths.usyd.edu.au/magma/handbook/part/1), you will be ready to start using Magma for solving math problems.
-Note that Magma supports the old-school [procedural programming paradigm](https://hackr.io/blog/programming-paradigms) with an ability to implement functional style.

-> Magma is an imperative, call by value, statically scoped, dynamically typed programming language, with an [essentially functional subset](https://stackoverflow.com/a/721107/6687333).

 We will use Vim as the text editor for writing Magma scripts.
 Note that, just like for Python scripts, we don't need to add any specific filename extensions to the text files in order to be able to "load them" in Magma ([details](https://gkorpal.github.io/files/magma.pdf)).
 However, one can use filename extension `.m` to get Objective-C syntax highlighting (`objc.vim`) and to be consistent with the extension used for magma package files ([details](https://gkorpal.github.io/files/msri_magma.pdf)).
 Moreover, we can run the code without having to leave the text editor by adding the following to `.vimrc` file ([source](https://stackoverflow.com/questions/3166413/execute-a-script-directly-within-vim-mvim-gvim)):

 `````vim
 map <F2> :w<CR>:!magma %<CR> "once you press <F2> in normal mode, it first saves your file and then run the file with magma.
 imap <F2> <Esc>:w<CR>:!magma %<CR> "once you press <F2> in insert mode, it first leaves insert mode, then saves the file and then run the file with magma.
 `````

+One can learn the basics by going through the ["First Steps in Magma"](http://magma.maths.usyd.edu.au/magma/pdf/first.pdf) or skimming through the first chapter of the ["Handbook of Magma Functions"](http://magma.maths.usyd.edu.au/magma/handbook/part/1), you will be ready to start using Magma for solving math problems.
+Note that Magma supports the old-school [procedural programming paradigm](https://hackr.io/blog/programming-paradigms) with an ability to implement functional style.

+> Magma is an imperative, call by value, statically scoped, dynamically typed programming language, with an [essentially functional subset](https://stackoverflow.com/a/721107/6687333).

 ### Examples